edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 ## Step 10: Image Optimization {/*image-optimization*/}

-If you are optimizing images through `opt.moovweb.net`, then you should perform the following steps to update to our latest version of Image Optimization.
+If you currently optimize images through `opt.moovweb.net`, then you should perform the following steps to update to the latest version:

 1. [Enable the Optimize Images feature (optimize_images)](https://docs.edg.io/guides/v7/performance/image_optimization#enabling-image-optimization) for the desired set of images.

-2. Update your image URLs to point directly to the image.
-Apply the same set of image optimization query string parameters, with the exception of `img`, to each new URL.
+2. Update all `opt.moovweb.net` URLs to point directly to the image.
+Apply the same set of query string parameters, with the exception of `img`, to each new URL.

     **Example:** Convert the following sample URL from:
     `https://opt.moovweb.net?quality=30&width=100&img=https://edgio-community-examples-v7-image-optimization-live.glb.edgio.link/images/demo.jpg`